 If you are remodelling your office, where are your staff going to work?
 There are copious health and safety issues which will arise with an office refurbishment.
 Have your project team make a note of all the risks such as:

 Once the plan has been formed, you will need to decide on whether staff will be safe to remain at work.
 There are some things to consider to allow your business to remain open.

-If the remodelling is happening in an isolated area of the office, you can store any unused office furniture in container storage for as long as you need.
+f the remodeling is happening in an isolated area of the office, you can store any unused office furniture in container storage for as long as you need.
 This will free up as much space as possible and remove any trip hazards.